wschpero/statapush/README.md

 	statapush, token(<TOKEN>) userid(<USER KEY>) message(<MESSAGE>)

+If you'd like to use Pushbullet, simply add the option

+    statapush, token(<TOKEN>) userid(<USER KEY>) message(<MESSAGE>) provider(pushbullet)

 statapush can also run a do file by optionally including the file path to the do file.
 Doing so will enable you to receive a notification even when your do file contains an error.

-If you'd like to use Pushbullet, simply add the option

-    statapush, token(<TOKEN>) userid(<USER KEY>) message(<MESSAGE>) provider(pushbullet)

-statapush can also run a do file by optionally including a do file.
-Doing so will enable you to receive a notification when you do file completes.

     statapush using <FILENAME>, token(<TOKEN>) userid(<USER KEY>) message(<MESSAGE>)